Holden 48-215: Unveiling

 When all departments were satisfied with the car, volume production began.
-The race was now on to ensure Holden dealers in all states had cars on their showroom floors before unveiling day.
 Black bodies dominated the early roll-out but GMH made sure that each capital city also received examples of cream, blue, and grey.
 Ultimately, 68 Holdens were distributed to the capital cities before unveiling day.

-On Sunday, 21 November, an Open Day was held to exhibit the entire factory (including the high-security design rooms) and the car itself.
-But this special preview was not for the public or the dealers—it was for the Fishermans Bend employees and their families (GMH estimated that 12,000 guests attended).
+On 21 November 1948 Holden held an open day for Fishermans Bend employees and their families, it to exhibit the entire factory and the car 48-215, GMH estimated that 12,000 guests attended.
 There were partly assembled cars at various stages along the assembly line as well as finished cars for the guests to inspect.

 The official launch for Victorian dealers was held at the Oriental Hotel in Melbourne on Friday, 26 November.